Saturday, May 25, 2019

 10:45 to 11:45 a.m.: Skills block I

 Getting started with Excel, including basic formulas and sorting with Katie Gillespie.
+This session is designed for people with little or no Excel experience.

 Data exploration in Python with Melissa Lewis.